chambliss/fast_library_search/README.md

 Requires Python 3.6+ (due to f-strings).
 No dependencies, this uses only standard library modules.

+If your default Python installation invoked when running `python` at the command line is a lower version, you may need to tweak the bash function below to activate a virtualenv with 3.6+ prior to running the script.

 ### Installation and Usage

 Add `search.py` and optionally `do_not_search.txt` to the root directory of your digital library.

-Then, depending on whether you use bash or zsh, you should open your .bashrc file or .zshrc file and add the function below.
+Then, depending on whether you use bash or zsh, you should open your `.bashrc` file or `.zshrc` file and add the function below.
 (This will generally be in your home directory; if you don't see it, use `CMD+SHIFT+.` to reveal hidden files.)

 ```
 function lib() {